 Photograph by Thomas Molash

-Julia Carusillo is a recently-Denver-based graduate of the Savannah College of Art and Design, having earned her MFA in Production Design in the Fall of 2013, after graduating with her BFA in Art Direction from Pratt Institute in Brooklyn in 2011.
-Julia is an artist, set designer, miniaturist and props artisan, working in a wide range of media from gouache and watercolor painting to Sketchup, Adobe Creative Suite, resin, embroidery, and more.
-She has worked in film, theme parks, theatre, digital content, event and exhibition design.
-Julia has been teaching all-ages Miniature art classes since 2024 and adores it.
+Julia Carusillo is a Denver-based graduate of the Savannah College of Art and Design, having earned her MFA in Production Design in 2013, after graduating with her BFA in Art Direction from Pratt Institute in 2011.
+Julia is an artist, set designer and art instructor, working in a wide range of media from gouache painting to Sketchup, Adobe Creative Suite, resin, embroidery, and more.
+She has worked in film, theme park, theatre, TV, event and exhibition design.
+Since 2024, Julia has been teaching Miniatures classes to a variety of ages and adores helping students realize their big and tiny potential.

 Julia’s gouache and watercolor illustrations have been featured in Der Spiegel, Vice, Vice again, and once more in Vice.
 She has also painted and designed more than ten album covers and designed identities for various businesses and artists.
 Julia loves history, painting, refurbishing her dollhouse, Weimaraners, thrifting and falling into Wikipedia holes.